-I have an another post explains about “What is Fast channel push notification” and the new communication channel between SCCM server components and clients.
+Post PowerShell script deployment feature architecture and troubleshooting guide.
+The new communication channel between SCCM server components and clients.
 More details about Real-Time Graphical Representation SCCM Run Script Results.

 SCCM 1810 Updates – Improvements in SCCM Run Scripts

-There are many improvements for SCCM run scripts deployment in the recent releases of SCCM.
-One of the latest release is SCCM 1810 and following are some of the improvements which Microsoft brought in.
+There are many improvements for SCCM run script deployment in the recent releases of SCCM.
+One of the latest releases is SCCM 1810, and the following are some of the upgrades which Microsoft brought in.

 - Updated SCCM 1810 clients return output less than 80 KB to the site over a fast communication channel.
 This change increases the performance of viewing script or query output.

-What is the process of pushing PowerShell scripts using SCCM Right Click Option?
+What is the process of pushing PowerShell scripts using the SCCM Right Click Option?

-Get the status of PowerShell script execution via Monitoring workspace
+- Get the status of PowerShell script execution via the Monitoring workspace

 - Read parameters from the PowerShell script.